Ramified descent: Notation

 \paragraph{Brauer group}

-Recall that the Brauer group of a scheme $X$ is defined to be the étale cohomoloby group $H^2_{\et}(X,\G_m)$, and that, when $X$ is a variety defined over a number field $K$, this provides an obstruction, known as \emph{Brauer-Manin obstruction} to local-global principles, in the following sense.
-There is a pairing (Brauer-Manin pairing):
+Recall that the Brauer group of a scheme $X$ is defined to be the \'etale cohomology group $H^2_{\et}(X,\G_m)$.
+When $X$ is a variety defined over a number field $K$, this provides an obstruction, known as \emph{Brauer-Manin obstruction}, to local-global principles, in the following sense.
+There is a {\em Brauer-Manin }pairing: